master5o1/bbPress-Ignore-User/readme.txt

 == Screenshots ==

 1. Ignore/Unignore User link on the author side of a reply post.
-1. Topics hidden from listing.
+2. Topics hidden from listing.
-1. Ignore list can be maintained on the user's profile.
+3. Ignore list can be maintained on the user's profile.

 == Changelog ==

+= 0.2 =

+* Fixes some bugs.

 = 0.1 =